Epiforge/Cogs/Cogs.Disposal/README.md

 Much like the Components library, this library features base classes that handle things we've written a thousand times over, this time involving disposal.
 If you want to go with an implementation of the tried and true `IDisposable`, just inherit from `SyncDisposable`.
 Want a taste of the new `IAsyncDisposable`?
 Then, inherit from `AsyncDisposable`.
 Or, if you want to support both, there's `Disposable`.
+Additionally, if your object needs to be dynamic, you can use `DynamicSyncDisposable`, `DynamicAsyncDisposable`, or `DynamicDisposable`.
 Each of these features abstract methods to actually do your disposal.
 But all of the base classes feature:

 * proper implementation of the finalizer and use of `GC.SuppressFinalize`
 * monitored access to disposal to ensure it can't happen twice